pyrocko/grond/docs/source/method/index.rst

 the misfit space and is appropriate also for highly non-linear problems.

 BABO can turn into a simple Monte-Carlo random direct search if some options are switched off.
-It can also resemble a simlutated annealing optimisation approach using a certain problem configuration.
+It can also resemble a simulated annealing optimisation approach using a certain problem configuration.

 Note: